triwoods/udacity-ml-projects/capstone/capstone_report_SenLi.md

+### Metrics

+In this project, we adopted the mean squared error (MSE) in LSF feature domain as the metric to quantify model performance.
+The MSE is calculated between model predicted HB LSFs and the reference HB LSFs derived from true wideband speech.
+The lower the score, the better the prediction model perform.
+The reason that we choose MSE as our metric is because we are using LSFs as our input and output features in our model.
+LSFs characterize the locations of speech formant in frequency domain and LSF dimensions have similar weight across dataset, therefore, MSE between two set of LSFs should be a reasonable metric to indicate how close the two set speech spectral shape are.
+The mathematical expression is,

+​                                                                      $MSE = \frac{1}{n}  \sum\limits_{i=1}^{n}(y_p  -  y) ^2$ ,

+where $n$ is the total number of data, $y_p$ is the predicted HB LSFs, and $y$ is the reference HB LSFs, or the ground truth.
+We established that deep neural network based models would be able to capture complex non-linear relationship between speech LB and HB and thus yield better MSE.

+## II.
+Analysis

+### Data Exploration
 Since the BBE should be a generic speech enhancement algorithm, it should perform equally well for both male and female, and across various talkers and different languages.
 The ideal dataset for this project would be a multi-lingual speech database that contains multiple talkers and covers many languages.
 We decided to use the NTT 1994 multi-lingual corpus, containing 21 languages, 4 female and 4 male talkers for each of the language [9].
 Unfortunately, this speech corpus is not publicly available for free and the size of dataset is very large, we therefore extracted the speech features from the raw speech signal for the project purpose.
 For our test inputs, we evaluated the BBE performance on ITU P.501 British English test signal [10].

-### Metrics
-In this project, we built and implemented a speech HB spectral prediction module inside a typical BBE system based on deep neural networks.
-The training data is speech spectral features calculated from NB speech and WB speech respectively.
-The neural network model was trained based on NB spectral features as input from NTT 1994 corpus, and predicted the corresponding HB spectral features.
-We evaluated the model on unseen speech data from P.501 British English test speech.
-We adopted the MSE in feature domain as the metric to quantify model performance.
-We compare the predicted HB spectral features with reference HB spectral features extracted from the true wideband speech.
-The lower the score, the better the prediction model perform.
-The mathematical expression is, $error = (y_p  -  y) ^2$ , where $y_p$ is the predicted output, and $y$ is the reference output, or the ground truth.
-We established that deep neural network based models would be able to capture complex non-linear relationship between speech LB and HB and thus yield better prediction accuracy.

-## II.
-Analysis

-### Data Exploration
 The data that we used for training and testing the models are the speech spectral shape features extracted from the raw speech waveform.
 Line spectral frequency is a classical spectral representation of speech, not only because its compact representation, compared to a 512-point or 1024-point FFT, but also because of its noise robust numerical property that made it insensitive to coding noise.
 LSFs also contain valuable information regarding the stableness of the vocal tract filter.
 The LSF values lie between (0, pi/2) in the radius frequency domain and the values are in monotonic increasing order, indicating a stable vocal tract filter response.
 The Figure below shows a typical 10th-order LB LSF.